Chad le Clos: 2012 Summer Olympics

 On the first day of the 2012 Summer Olympics in London, Le Clos finished fifth in the 400m individual medley.

 On the 4th day, Le Clos won the gold medal in the 200m butterfly in 1min 52.96 sec, edging out the two-time defending Olympic champion and world record holder, Michael Phelps, by 0.05 seconds.
 In personal information given to the media, Le Clos had stated before the games that his sporting hero is Michael Phelps.
 He later said that beating his hero was unexpected.
 The next day Le Clos qualified for the final of the 200m individual medley by swimming the (tied) 7th time in the semi-finals, but he withdrew to focus on the 100m butterfly.
 On the 7th day of the competition, Le Clos won the silver medal in the 100m butterfly, tied with Yevgeny Korotyshkin in a time of 51.44 sec, at 0.23 sec behind Phelps.

 During the 2012 Games, Le Clos' father, Bert le Clos, became an instant media personality after being interviewed on British television about his son's achievement in winning a gold medal.

 2013 Long Course World Championships

 After his Olympic success, Le Clos came into the World Championships as a threat.
-However, this year, Le Clos shortened his program, only deciding to participate in the butterfly events.
-In his first event, the 50-metre butterfly, Le Clos, came 23rd with a time of 23.76, unable to advance to the semi-finals.
+However, Le Clos shortened his program this year, only deciding to participate in the butterfly events.
+In his first event, the 50-metre butterfly, Le Clos came 23rd with a time of 23.76, unable to advance to the semi-finals.
 In his signature event, the 200-metre butterfly, after easily breezing into the final, he followed his win at the Olympics, where he won with a 1:54.32.
 He finished off his schedule by winning the 100-metre fly with a new national record of 51.06, ending the championships on a good note.